MaHDiaLaGaB/cs50-final-project/README.md

-- as new to python language I had to learn during working on the project, using Object Oriented programming was a real challenge for me, the issues and errors I faced it makes me more knowledgeable how to fix this type of error in the future.
+- as new to python language I had to learn during working on the project, using Object Oriented programming was a real challenge for me, the issues and errors I faced made me more knowledgeable how to fix this type of error in the future.